Manuel123cool/smiley/README.md

 B) text :(  this will print the first version of text (“Hello World”) :(
 ```
+Hint: you cant coppy this do to weird formatting.

 Because the hugging instruction create its own name space.  <br>